 If you or your keiki are emotionally impacted by recent events we offer these recommendations-

 1) Consider taking a “news fast”- Unplug, read, go outside, spend quality time, work on creative projects.
 Excessive news footage can be negative for both for adults and for keiki, especially with repeated images of violence.
 Check your na’au and how it impacts your stress levels when viewing different forms of media.
-If you are attending a march or protest, especially with keiki, be sure to educate yourself on safety precautions and what to expect.

 2) Go easy on yourself and others around you, especially children.
 Whatever your views or reaction to these events are, stress is universal and can manifest for different people in different ways.
 Children especially can exhibit unexpected behaviors or react differently to stress than adults.
 If you need help managing stress, consider signing up for our free Family Strengthening services or look into professional mental health supports.
 Try this free counseling resource if you are uninsured.